kristianmandrup/json-schema-to-es-mapping/Readme.md

     },
     label: {
       type: "text"
+    },
+    tag: {
+      type: "keyword",
+      index:    "not_analyzed"
     }
   }
 }
 ```

+Note that some or all of these might benefit from being defined as multi fields, that are indexed and analyzed both as `text` and `keyword`.

-Pass in a custom configuration object (last argument) to override or extend it ;)
+You can pass in a custom configuration object (last argument) to override or extend it ;)

 Note that for convenience, we pass in some typical field mappings based on names.
 Please customize this further to your needs.